 Maybe one of the most obvious price disparities when booking a Disney cruise is between an inside cabin and a suite, for obvious reasons.
 Choosing your cabin type is one of the most important — and sometimes complicated — decisions when booking any sailing and considering the cost.

 Luckily, DCL is nothing if not family-oriented.
 So, even entry-level accommodations come equipped with amenities like a privacy curtain that separates sleeping from living areas.
-Some rooms even feature a “magical porthole” that displays video images of the ocean and Disney characters.
+Some interior rooms even feature a “magical porthole” that displays video images of the ocean and Disney characters.

 At Oceanview level, a half bath with a toilet expedites getting ready in the morning and a bathtub is a wonderful touch for littles.